Pence, headed to Japan, turns focus to trade with key ally

 In Japan, Pence’s two main goals are to spur increased U.S. access to Japanese markets and strengthen Japanese foreign investment.

 Both sides said they do not expect the talks in Tokyo this week to delve into sector-by-sector talks on trade.
+With no U.S. Trade Representative yet in office and other key negotiator positions still unfilled, such nitty-gritty discussions will have to come later.

 But the meetings could indicate how forcefully the U.S. will pressure Japan to further open its farm and automotive sectors.

-Pence’s advisers said the vice president would seek to make the case to Abe and Aso that the U.S. rejection of the Trans-Pacific Partnership under Trump did not signal a U.S. withdrawal from trade and economic development in the region.
+Pence’s advisers said the vice president would seek to make the case to Abe and Aso that the U.S. rejection of the Trans-Pacific Partnership, or TPP, under Trump did not signal a U.S. withdrawal from trade and economic development in the region.

+Before Pence’s arrival, Aso told Japanese broadcaster NHK that Japan was providing, “not friction, but cooperation.”

+Chief Cabinet Secretary Yoshihide Suga told reporters over the weekend that Japan might push ahead with a revised, 11-nation version of the TPP despite the U.S. rejection of the trade accord.

 As Indiana governor, Pence saw firsthand the impact of Japanese automakers Toyota, Honda and Subaru, whose factories employ thousands of people in his home state.